New Orleans Saints vs. Washington Football Team NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Washington stats and trends

-- This season, the Football Team are winless ATS when entering a game as an underdog of 2 points or more.
+- This season, the Football Team are winless against the spread when entering a game as an underdog of 2.5 points or more.

 - Washington's games this season have hit the over on three of four set point totals (75%).

-- The Football Team rack up 25.3 points per game, eight more than the Saints surrender (17.3).
+- This year the Football Team put up eight more points per game (25.3) than the Saints give up (17.3).

-- Washington is 1-2 against the spread and 2-1 overall when the team notches more than 17.3 points.
+- Washington is 1-2 against the spread and 2-1 overall in games when it scores more than 17.3 points.

-- When Washington totals more than 349.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Washington piles up over 349.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year the Football Team have five turnovers, three fewer than the Saints have takeaways (8).

 Home and road insights

-- Football Team home games this season average 43.5 total points, which equals this matchup's over/under.
+- Football Team home games this season average 43.5 total points, which equals this outing's over/under.

 Powered by Data Skrive.